blbadger/blbadger.github.io/3-body-problem-2.md

 And then we continue by assigning pointer variables with the proper data type for each of our planets.
 This is the most efficient form of an array in C++, allowing us to allocate memory and initialize each element directly.

 Here `N` is the number of pixels, ie a 300x300 divergence plot contains 90,000 pixels.
 We will perform all the required computations in 1D arrays for now, such that separate arrays are initialized for each x, y, z component of each attribute of each planet.
-We have to initialize position, acceleration (dv), velocity, and a temporary buffer new velocity arrays.
+We have to initialize position, acceleration (dv), velocity, and a temporary buffer array for new velocities.

 ```c++
 int main(void)